SidneyPrimas/AutoScope/readme_files/keras_readme.txt

 + model.input/model.output: Get the input and output layer of a model.
 Output is the final layer.
 Input is usually the input layer.
 + model.get_config() or layer.get_config(): Gets the setup configuration of the model or layers.
 + model.plot_model(): Plots the model, and outputs as image.
++ Generators in Keras: flow_from_directory and flow() return generator objects.
+Generator objects are iterable objects that generate a result when we call next() on these objects.
+Generators can either be 1) a function that yields results every time next() is called on the function or 2) an object that is iterable through next, and generates results in real time.
+In Keras, we can use either approach (with flow_from_directory using the object approach).
+Generators allow for real-time data loading, instead of preloading the data.